 By mastering these powerful GDB commands, you can efficiently analyze your program’s behavior, detect variable modifications, and effectively debug issues related to variable and memory changes.

-2. rwatch – The rwatch command is similar to the watch command but is specifically used to set read watchpoints.
+command but is specifically used to set read watchpoints.
 A read watchpoint triggers whenever the specified expression is read from, providing insight into which parts of your code are accessing specific data.
-By setting read watchpoints, you can identify areas that read from critical variables and analyze their behavior for debugging purposes.
+By setting read watchpoints, you can identify areas that read from critical variables and analyze their behavior for debugging purposes. - awatch – The

 Target Interaction